Geometry of Weighted Homogeneous Spaces: Introduction

-There are certain circumstances where two WPS are equal.
-In fact, one can associate a fan of rank $n$ to a WPS [a WPS is toric].
-Then two WPS with two weight systems are isomorphic if and only if the two fans can be transformed to one another by a matrix in $GL_n\mathbb{Z}$ \cite{RT}.
+Certain ingredients imply two WPS of the same type but with probably different weight systems are isomorphic, [\cite{RT}, see Theorem \ref{th:theoremWPS} below].
+For instance, we may permute the weights on the torus coordinates.
+Another ingredient is when we multiply all the weights by an arbitrary positive integer.
+In this case, the resulting weight system does not produce a new variety.
+In other words, the resulting variety is algebraically isomorphic to the original WPS.
+We can always reduce the weights in this manner to obtain reduced weight systems, [see Section \ref{sec:WeightedHomogSp} for exact definition].
+Then, we can ask a refined question when two reduced weight systems produce two isomorphic WPS's.
+One way to answer this question is by using the tools in toric geometry since a WPS is a toric variety.
+One way to compare two WPS is to compare their toric fan.
+It has been proved in \cite{RT} that two reduced WPS with two weight systems are isomorphic if and only if the two fans can be transformed to one another by a matrix in $GL_n\mathbb{Z}$.
 We generalize this argument to weighted homogeneous manifolds.
-In fact to a WHS $\frac{G}{P} \left [\psi_H \right ]$ we may associate a combinatorial data $\Sigma[H]$.
-The association of a $\Sigma[H]$ to a WHS is a formal way to record the weights in a convex polytope or coordinate axes of a lattice.
-This is a simple way we record this data in a way to be able to express the theorem when two WHS with different lattices might be isomorphic.
-In order to study the isomorphism question above we may consider relative maps $f:\frac{G}{P}[\psi_{H_1}] \to \frac{G}{P}[\psi_{H_2}]$.
-The map exists only if there is a homomorphism $\beta_f:\Sigma[H_1] \longmapsto \Sigma[H_2]$.
+To a WHS $\frac{G}{P} \left [\psi_H \right ]$ we associate a combinatorial data $\Sigma_H$.
+The association of a $\Sigma_H$ to a WHS is a formal way to record the weights in a convex polytope or coordinate axes of a lattice.
+This lattice is a formal enlargement of the toric fan of the maximal torus of $G$.
+For this it is no longer a toric fan but it reserves the data of the torus action on all coordinates.
+We prove an analogous result that two WHS with reduced weight systems are isomorphic if and only if there exists a matrix in $GL_N(\mathbb{Z})$ that transforms the formal fan of one into the formal fan of the other.
+The only difference with WPS is that we can not deduce this from toric geometry.
+In order to study the isomorphism question for WHS's we consider relative maps $f:\frac{G}{P}[\psi_{H_1}] \to \frac{G}{P}[\psi_{H_2}]$.
+The map exists only if there is a homomorphism $\beta_f:\Sigma_{H_1} \longmapsto \Sigma_{H_2}$.
+One of the main results of this paper is a combinatorial criteria that two weighted homogeneous spaces possibly with different weight systems are isomorphic.

+In Section \ref{sec:InvKahler} we study invariant k\"ahler forms on a WHS.
+The concept is central in the theory of homogeneous spaces.
+The K\"ahler forms appear as certain Chern classes of line bundles on $G/P$. when $K$ is a maximal compact subgroup of $G$, the $K$-invariant K\"ahler forms represent the curvature of $K$-invariant line bundles.
+The concept is introduced in \cite{AKQ}.
+We want to introduce this notion on a weighted homogeneous space; for that, we first classify the $K$-invariant K\"ahler forms on $\frac{G}{P} \left [\psi_H \right ]$.
+Our result is a generalization of that, which is already presented in \cite{AKQ}.